ls1intum/Artemis/docs/user/exams/live_statistics.rst

 2. Navigate to the Dashboard
 ============================

 There are two ways to access the exam live statistics dashboard.
 First, the instructor can directly enter the dashboard's corresponding URL.
-Second, he/she can navigate to the exam checklist and find the button in the exam checklist.
+Second, they can navigate to the exam checklist and find the button there as well.

 .. figure:: instructor/exam_conduction_exam_live_statistics.png
    :alt: The exam conduction section